-No. UHSA will review applicants for September 2020, January 2021, and May 2021 for admission without an MCAT score.
+No. An MCAT score is not required for 2021 applicants.
 Applicants who have already taken and received scores for the MCAT are encouraged to submit their scores.

 UHSA’s admissions committee interviews each student using live online video, so this process will not be impacted.

 Yes.
 Your deposit secures your seat in our upcoming term.